{+ Free Tracking Spreadsheet Download}

 - Checkout 51

-If you’ve read my post on taking one main step to reach your financial goals, then you know I’m a huge Dave Ramsey fan.
-Trust me, I know this point goes against his recommendations — but that’s why personal finance is personal. 😉 We always pay off the card every month and there is no annual fee, so it works for us.
-If you or your spouse have a spending issue, then I do not recommend this earning method.
+If you’ve read my post on taking one main step to reach your financial goals, then you know I’m a huge fan of the financial Baby Steps presented by Dave Ramsey.
+Trust me, I know this point goes against his recommendations — but that’s why personal finance is personal.

 The first page is for people who like to track every single thing and make notes.
 More scrolling, but more detailed.